mozilla/mozilla-reports/etl/churn.kp/knowledge.md

 Compute churn / retention information for unique segments of Firefox users acquired during a specific period of time.
 Tracked in [Bug 1226379](https://bugzilla.mozilla.org/show_bug.cgi?id=1226379).
 The underlying dataset is generated via the [telemetry-batch-view](https://github.com/mozilla/telemetry-batch-view/blob/master/src/main/scala/com/mozilla/telemetry/views/MainSummaryView.scala) code, and is generated once a day.

 The aggregated churn data is updated weekly.
-Due to the client reporting latency, we needs to wait 10 days for the data to stabilize.
-The report will generate a dataset for the closest sunday before `today - 17 days`.
-The 17 day figure is calculated by finding the closest day we can aggregate data from (10 days), and then find the closest sunday the week before that (at least 7 days).
+Due to the client reporting latency, we need to wait 10 days for the data to stabilize.
+If the date is passed into this report through the environment, it is assumed that the execution date is at least a week greater than the report start date.

+For example, if today is `20170323`, then this notebook expects `20170316` in the `environment.date`.
+This notebook will set the date back 10 days to `20170306`, and then pin the date to the nearest Sunday.
+This date happens to be a Monday, so the date will be set to `20170305`.

 Code is based on the previous [FHR analysis code](https://github.com/mozilla/churn-analysis).